 What Happens When You Lose Your Phone’s Password

 Although security has improved and is now more advanced, these doesn’t mean you won’t lose your password.
 While password managers do a great job of managing it, but they don’t remember the phone’s password and is also within the phone that won’t help when your phone password is lost.
 So once the password is lost, it’s impossible to find the password back.

-There are however some built-in features that might save you if you’re on a normal password window but if you didn’t set up them earlier or you’ve skipped that and had factory reset your phone, then there’s a few tricks left that is a little complex but we’ve break it down into simple.
+There are however some built-in features that might save you if you’re on a normal password window but if you didn’t set up them earlier or you’ve skipped that and had a factory reset your phone, then there are a few tricks left that is a little complex but we’ve break it down into simple.